naytev/naytev-blog/_posts/2016-3-11-sxsw-invite.md

 title: Come Hang Out With Us at SXSW!
 subtitle: Naytev Is Co-Hosting the Awesomest Journalism Party.
 Ever.
 VI.
 cover_image: posts/sxsw-invite/HeroSXSW.png
 excerpt: It's one of the best media parties in town.
-Plus, you'l get a sneak peek of our awesome new feature!
+Plus, you'll get a sneak peek of our awesome new feature!
 author: zack_liscio
 ---